Users

 Not every role benefits equally from a video interview.
 The strongest returns usually appear in the following situations:

-• High-volume hiring such as contact centre, retail and graduate programmes where many applicants need fast, consistent screening.
+• High-volume hiring, such as contact centre, retail, and graduate programmes, where many applicants need fast, consistent screening.

 • Roles with clearly defined skills checklists and structured scorecards that make recorded answers easy to compare.

-• Remote-first organisations where candidates and hiring managers are spread across time zones and scheduling is difficult.
+• Remote-first organisations where candidates and hiring managers are spread across time zones, and scheduling is difficult.

 • Specialist hiring where subject matter experts need to review technical answers asynchronously to free up live assessment time.

-Step-by-Step Implementation Plan
+Step-by-Step Implementation Plan video interview in Your Hiring Process

 Follow a practical rollout plan to embed a video interview into your hiring process without disrupting quality.

-• Define goals: Decide whether the primary aim is to reduce time-to-hire, lower screening costs, improve candidate fit or a combination.
+• Define goals: Decide whether the primary aim is to reduce time-to-hire, lower screening costs, improve candidate fit, or a combination.

 • Start with target roles: Pilot with high-application-volume positions or roles that suffer the worst scheduling delays.

-• Design structured questions: Use competency-based prompts, behavioural questions and short role-specific tasks.
+• Design structured questions: Use competency-based prompts, behavioural questions, and short role-specific tasks.
 Keep each prompt concise and time-limited to make review consistent.

-• Integrate with ATS and calendar tools: Automate invitations, reminders and status updates to reduce manual work and prevent candidate drop-out.
+• Integrate with ATS and calendar tools: Automate invitations, reminders, and status updates to reduce manual work and prevent candidate drop-out.

 • Train reviewers: Run calibration sessions so everyone understands the rubric, review expectations and legal or bias-related constraints.

-• Measure and iterate: Track metrics, refine prompts and adjust workflows based on the data.
+• Measure and iterate: Track metrics, refine prompts, and adjust workflows based on the data.

 Key Features to Look for in Video Interviewing Software